imor/mini-lsm/mini-lsm-book/src/week2-03-tiered.md

 ## Test Your Understanding

-* What is the estimated write amplification of leveled compaction?
-(Okay this is hard to estimate...
-But what if without the last *reduce sorted run* trigger?)
+- What is the estimated write amplification of leveled compaction?
+(Okay, this is hard to estimate...
+But what if we exclude the last _reduce sorted run_ trigger?)
-* What is the estimated read amplification of leveled compaction?
+- What is the estimated read amplification of leveled compaction?
-* What are the pros/cons of universal compaction compared with simple leveled/tiered compaction?
+- What are the pros/cons of universal compaction compared with simple leveled/tiered compaction?
-* How much storage space is it required (compared with user data size) to run universal compaction?
+- How much storage space is required (compared with user data size) to run universal compaction?
-* Can we merge two tiers that are not adjacent in the LSM state?
+- Can we merge two tiers that are not adjacent in the LSM state?
-* What happens if compaction speed cannot keep up with the SST flushes for tiered compaction?
+- What happens if compaction speed cannot keep up with the SST flushes for tiered compaction?
-* What might needs to be considered if the system schedules multiple compaction tasks in parallel?
+- What needs to be considered if the system schedules multiple compaction tasks in parallel?
-* SSDs also write its own logs (basically it is a log-structured storage).
+- SSDs also write their own logs (they are essentially log-structured storage).
 If the SSD has a write amplification of 2x, what is the end-to-end write amplification of the whole system?
 Related: [ZNS: Avoiding the Block Interface Tax for Flash-based SSDs](https://www.usenix.org/conference/atc21/presentation/bjorling).
-* Consider the case that the user chooses to keep a large number of sorted runs (i.e., 300) for tiered compaction.
+- Consider the case that the user chooses to keep a large number of sorted runs (i.e., 300) for tiered compaction.
 To make the read path faster, is it a good idea to keep some data structure that helps reduce the time complexity (i.e., to `O(log n)`) of finding SSTs to read in each layer for some key ranges?
 Note that normally, you will need to do a binary search in each sorted run to find the key ranges that you will need to read.
 (Check out Neon's [layer map](https://neon.tech/blog/persistent-structures-in-neons-wal-indexing) implementation!)

-We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.
+We do not provide reference answers to the questions; feel free to discuss them in the Discord community.

 {{#include copyright.md}}